lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 so you have the most up-to-date version of the package.
 This script takes about 10 minutes to run.

-*Script 06: dtu_analyses/dtu_region_others.R* - This script is meant for
+*Script 06: dtu_analyses/dtu_region_others.Rmd* - This script is meant
-DTU analysis comparing one brain region to all others.
+for DTU analysis comparing one brain region to all others.
 This script depends on scripts 01-03.
 Run this in the github.1.2 docker.
 Takes about 10 minutes to run.

-*Script 07: dtu_analyses/dtu_region_sex.R* - This script is meant for
+*Script 07: dtu_analyses/dtu_region_sex.Rmd* - This script is meant for
 DTU analysis across sexes within brain regions.
 This script depends on scripts 01-03.
 Run this in the github.1.2 docker.
 Takes about 20 minutes to run (I think).

-*Script 08: dtu_analyses/dtu_neuro_diseases.R* - This script is for
+*Script 08: dtu_analyses/dtu_neuro_diseases.Rmd* - This script is for
 comparing brain-region-specific DTU genes to known Alzheimer’s disease, psychiatric disorder, and CPAM case genes.
 It is dependent on scripts 01 - 06.
 It takes 4 minutes to run.

+*Script 09: dtu_analyses/dtu_isoform_switching.Rmd* - This script is for
+adding open reading frames to the existing switchlist objects.
+It is also for plotting and saving switch plots, which show the significant isoform switching events.
+It is dependent on scripts 01-07.
+This script also takes 36 minutes to run.

 ## Authors